gandhi56-zz/dragon/README.md

 ### Contributions

 I acknowledge Professor Ryan Hayward from the University of Alberta for inpiring me to undertake this project.
 I also acknowledge Ragur Krishnan and Shreyansh Jain for their contributions to this project.

-EasyAI is an amazing Python3 library and NexPy relies on the algorithms implemented under the EasyAI framework.
-The developers of EasyAI also have my gratitude.